 But it’s important to be prepared so that if you do come into a large lump sum of money unexpectedly, you know what to do with it.

 Sort out the tax…

-The first thing to do is work out the immediate tax implications.
+The first thing to do is to work out the immediate tax implications.

 - Inheritance—Any money you receive as part of an inheritance is tax-free.
-But if you’re inheriting an asset like a property things it can get a little more complicated.
-And you may need to pay tax on any super death benefit you receive, unless you’re a spouse, minor child or a tax dependant of the deceased.
+But if you’re inheriting an asset like property things it can get a little more complicated.
+And you may need to pay tax on any super death benefit you receive unless you’re a spouse, minor child or a tax dependent of the deceased.

 - Redundancy payment—It’s never a pleasant experience when your employer decides your role is surplus to requirements.
 But if you’re fortunate enough to have some advance warning, it can be easier to plan.
 Redundancy payments from your employer receive concessional tax treatment, depending on your income and other factors.
 Read up on the ATO’s advice and consult your tax adviser.

 - Work bonus—You’ve worked hard all year and here’s your reward.
 But don’t wait until the last minute.
 You’ll need to decide in advance whether you want any bonus paid into your bank account and taxed at your usual marginal rate or paid into your super and taxed at the concessional rate of 15%1.
 But watch out that you don’t go over your total yearly cap of $30,000 (or $35,000 if you were 49 or older on the 30th June 2014)—this includes your regular employer payments and any salary sacrifice payments you may be making.

 - Prize or gift—If you’re lucky enough to win a lotto or other one-off the prize, you don’t need to declare it.
 But you may need to declare a gift you receive if it’s related to your job.
 So if your great aunt Mildred gifts you $20,000, you won’t need to declare it, but Mildred should be aware that any gift over $10,000 could affect her pension entitlements.

 …and then invest